lmarecha-creator/mcafeecloudguru/content/050_shiftleft_Codebuild/210_introduction/020integratingwithjenkins.md

 The project now has a new build step:

-  1. Build triggered by code update in codecommit repository
+  1. Build triggered by code update in AWS CodeCommit repository
   2. The latest source code is pulled from the code repository (AWS CodeCommit)
   3.  <b><span style="color:red">Infrastructure-as-Code (CloudFormation templates) are checked by MVISION Cloud</span></b>
   4. Execute build scripts, compile code and test code